Electronic-Mango/reddit-python-api/README.md

 `.env` is not added to the Docker image, just used as a source for environment variables.
 So if you make any changes there, just restart the container.
 There's no need to rebuild the image.

+## Filtering and submission types

+Other than all submissions, API allows for filtering submission types.
+The two filters are:

+ - `text` - all submissions where `selftext` is not empty
+ - `image` - all submissions where URL ends with values from `settings.yml`, by default `.jpg`, `.jpeg`, `.png` and `.gif`

+## Load count

+When specifying how many submissions should be loaded the final count can be lower.

+For all submissions this can occur if a given subreddit or user has less submissions than specified.

+For text and image submissions the passed value only determines how many submissions are loaded from Reddit overall.
+This value can be later lowered as only specific type of submissions are filtered from the list of all submissions.
+Not additional submission are loaded after filtering.

+Load count also impacts retrieving one random submission.
+This one random submission is picked from a loaded selection, instead of sending all of them.
+Actual count of submissions to pick from can be lowered due to additional filtering, as before.

+Still, the higher the load count the lower the odds of selecting the same random submission on subsequent API calls.